Barry Humphries: Dame Edna Everage

-Like her ever-present bunches of gladioli, one of the most popular and distinctive features of Edna's stage and TV appearances has been her extravagant wardrobe, with gaudy, custom-made gowns.
-Her costumes, most of which were created for her by Australian designer Bill Goodwin, routinely incorporate Aussie kitsch icons such as the flag, Australian native animals and flowers, the Sydney Opera House and the boxing kangaroo.
-Her outlandish spectacles were inspired by the glasses worn by Melbourne eccentric, beautician, radio broadcaster, actor and dancer Stephanie Deste; as were many other aspects of Dame Edna's personality.
+Like her ever-present bunches of gladioli, one of the most popular and distinctive features of Edna's stage and TV appearances was her extravagant wardrobe, with gaudy, custom-made gowns.
+Her costumes, most of which were created for her by Australian designer Bill Goodwin, routinely incorporated Aussie kitsch icons such as the flag, Australian native animals and flowers, the Sydney Opera House and the boxing kangaroo.
+Her outlandish spectacles were inspired by the glasses worn by the Melbourne eccentric, actor and dancer Stephanie Deste, as were many other aspects of Dame Edna's personality.

 As the character evolved, Edna's unseen family became an integral part of the satire, particularly the travails of her disabled husband Norm, who had an almost lifelong onslaught of an unspecified prostate ailment.
-Her daughter Valmai and her gay-hairdresser son Kenny became intrinsic elements of the act, as did her long-suffering best friend and New Zealand bridesmaid, Madge Allsop.
+Her daughter Valmai and her gay hairdresser son Kenny became intrinsic elements of the act, as did her long-suffering best friend and New Zealand bridesmaid, Madge Allsop.

-Throughout Edna's career, Madge Allsop was played by English actress Emily Perry until her death in 2008.
+Throughout Edna's career, Madge was played by English actress Emily Perry, until Perry's death in 2008.
 Perry was the only other actor ever to appear on stage with Humphries in his stage shows, as well as making regular appearances in Dame Edna's TV programmes.

-Dame Edna made a successful transition from stage to TV without losing popularity in either genre.
-The talk show format provided a perfect outlet for Humphries' rapier wit and his ability to ad-lib, and it enabled Edna to draw on a wide and appreciative pool of fans among fellow actors and comedians, with scores of top-rank stars lining up to be lampooned on her shows.
-As other Australian actors have begun to make a wider impression in international film and television, Edna has not hesitated to reveal that it was her mentorship which helped "kiddies" like "little Nicole Kidman" to achieve their early success.
+Dame Edna made a successful transition from stage to TV.
+The talk-show format provided an outlet for Humphries' ability to ad-lib in character, and it enabled Edna to reach a wider range audience.
+As other Australian actors have begun to make a wider impression internationally, Edna did not hesitate to reveal that it was her mentorship that helped "kiddies" like "little Nicole Kidman" to achieve their early success.

 Sir Les Patterson

-Humphries' character Sir Les Patterson is a boozy Australian cultural attaché: dishevelled, uncouth, lecherous and coarse.
-He alternates with Edna and Sandy Stone in Humphries' stage shows and typically features in pre-recorded segments in Dame Edna's TV shows.
-Sir Les is the polar opposite of Dame Edna; she a culturally aspirational Protestant from Melbourne and he a culture-free Roman Catholic from Sydney.
-In December 1987, Barry Humphries appeared on the BBC Radio 4 Today programme in a recorded interview in which he simultaneously played the characters of both Dame Edna and Sir Les.
+Humphries's character, Sir Les Patterson, was a boozy Australian cultural attaché: dishevelled, uncouth, lecherous and coarse.
+He alternated with Edna and Sandy Stone in Humphries's stage shows and typically featured in pre-recorded segments in Dame Edna's TV shows.
+Sir Les was the polar opposite of Dame Edna; she was a culturally aspirational Protestant from Melbourne and he was a culture-free Roman Catholic from Sydney.
+In December 1987, Humphries appeared on the BBC Radio 4 program Today in a recorded interview in which he simultaneously played the characters of both Dame Edna and Sir Les.

 Sandy Stone

-Humphries' character, Sandy Stone, is an elderly Australian man, either single or married with a daughter who died as a child.
+Humphries's character, Sandy Stone, was an elderly Australian man, either single or married with a daughter who died as a child.
 Humphries said in 2016 that "slowly the character has deepened, so I begin to understand and appreciate him, and finally feel myself turning into him".
-He no longer requires makeup for the part, and plays Sandy in his own dressing gown.
+As Humphries aged, he no longer required makeup for the part and played Sandy in his own dressing gown.